It’s a pretty good time to be an Oculus Quest owner.

 In VR, you now have a 360-degree of everything, so you can watch as these fantastic shapes and colours pass you by.
 I don’t think describing this game really does it justice, it’s something you need to experience.

 So you can’t make it to Disneyland to visit Star Wars: Galaxy’s Edge?
 Then why not bring Galaxy’s Edge to you.

-Tales from the Galaxy’s Edge is set at the Black Spire Outpost on the planet Batuu, and gives you free rein to explore and adventure throughout of the world.
+Tales from the Galaxy’s Edge is set at the Black Spire Outpost on the planet Batuu, and gives you free rein to explore and adventure throughout the world.
 You can try your hand at building a droid, trade blaster shots with attacking space pirates or receive lightsaber training from Yoda.

-What Galaxy’s Edge does really well is immerse you into the world of Star Wars.
+What Galaxy’s Edge does really well is to immerse you into the world of Star Wars.
 From design to sound effects, every part of it is designed to hit that part of your brain that gets you excited for Star Wars.
-Until theme parks are back on the menu, this is fun way to head to a galaxy far, far away.
+Until theme parks are back on the menu, this is a fun way to head to a galaxy far, far away.

 The original Superhot was already a great game, but the VR version of the game somehow made it greater.

 Superhot VR works exactly like the standard version of the game – it’s an FPS where time slows down when you’re not moving – except now you’re able to bend and dip your body like you’re recreating fight scenes from The Matrix, John Wick or a third Keanu Reeves action movie.

 There’s limited ammo and guns to pick up along the way, so every movement needs to be carefully thought out, even as a storm of bullets are raining down on you.
 If there’s one game you need to play on your Oculus Quest, it’s Superhot.

 Playing Tetris Effect in VR is such a wild and different experience than playing it on a normal screen.
 To be surrounded by this fantastical visual and sound design is really something to behold.